Dynamic coloring of graphs having no $K_5$ minor: Graphs with no minor for a general

 Let $N$ be the set of all neighbors of $v$.
 If $N$ is not monochromatic in $c_1$, then we win because $c$ is a dynamic $(k+4)$-coloring of $G$.
 Thus we may assume that every vertex in $N$ is colored by $1$ in $c_1$.
 Let us pick a neighbor $w$ in $N$.

 Suppose that every neighbor of $v$ has at least three neighbors in $G$.
 Let

 We claim that $c$ is a dynamic $(k+4)$-coloring of $G$.
 It is easy to see that $c$ is a proper coloring.
-Moreover, $v$ is happy with $c$ because its neighbors have color $1$ and $k+4$ in $c$.
-A vertex $y\neq v,w$ is happy with $c$ because it was happy with $c_1$.
-A neighbor $x$ of $v$ other than $w$ is happy with $c_1$ because it has a neighbor of color $2$ and a neighbor of color other than $2$.
-The vertex $w$ is happy with $c_1$ because not all neighbors of $w$ other than $v$ are colored with $2$ due to the assumption that $c_1$ is a dynamic $(k+3)$-coloring of $G\setminus v$.
+Moreover, $v$ is dynamic with $c$ because its neighbors have color $1$ and $k+4$ in $c$.
+A vertex $y\neq v,w$ is dynamic with $c$ because it was dynamic with $c_1$.
+A neighbor $x$ of $v$ other than $w$ is dynamic with $c_1$ because it has a neighbor of color $2$ and a neighbor of color other than $2$.
+The vertex $w$ is dynamic with $c_1$ because not all neighbors of $w$ other than $v$ are colored with $2$ due to the assumption that $c_1$ is a dynamic $(k+3)$-coloring of $G\setminus v$.
 This proves the claim.

 Now we may assume that $v$ has a neighbor $w$ having at most two neighbors in $G$. \begin{itemize} \item If $w$ has a neighbor $w_1$ other than $v$ and $w_1$ has a neighbor $w_2$ other than $w$, then let $d\in\{2,\ldots,k+3\}\setminus\{c_1(w_1), c_1(w_2)\}$. \item If $w$ has a neighbor $w_1$ other than $v$ and $w_1$ has no neighbor other than $w$, then let $d\in \{2,\ldots,k+3\}\setminus\{c_1(w_1)\}$. \item If $w$ has no neighbor other than $v$, then let $d=2$. \end{itemize} Let